User login

 Policy and Advocacy

-Policy and advocacy efforts that support and inspire sustainable school communities.
+We advocate for policies that support and inspire sustainable school communities.

-Previous policy successes include a collaboration with Oakland Unified School District to secure $475 million from a local bond measure for school facilities — including a new Central Kitchen, Instructional Farm, and Education Center — with nearly 84% approval from Oakland voters in 2012.
+Previous policy successes include $192 million for California schools’ COVID-19 food response and $10 million for Farm to School programming in the 2020–21 state budget, supporting Farm to School innovators through the California-Grown Fresh School Meals Grant Program in the 2017–18 and 2018-19 state budgets, and a collaboration with the Oakland Unified School District in 2012 to secure $475 million from a local bond measure for school facilities — including a new Central Kitchen, Instructional Farm, and Education Center — with nearly 84% approval from Oakland voters.

 I am grateful for the Center for Ecoliteracy’s critical advocacy and leadership to make California the first state to enact free school meals for all students.